 The introduction of the Loi Lemoine law in 2022 (impacting French mortgage portfolios) could also be considered an event that would result in a mass lapse.
-It allows policyholders of CPI mortgage business to switch to another insurer at any time during the year instead of at the policy anniversary, it also allows customers below a certain age at term and a certain insured amount to access to insurance without medical underwriting, and facilitates access to insurance to sub-standards risks.
+It allows policyholders of CPI mortgage business to switch to another insurer at any time during the year instead of at the policy anniversary, it also allows customers below a certain age at term and a certain insured amount to access insurance without medical underwriting, and facilitates access to insurance to sub-standards risks.
 The introduction of this law has the potential to result in widespread surrender behaviour although so far experience data shows no evidence of this.
-A Loi Lemoine loading factor has been incorporated in the best estimate demographic assumptions (mortality and lapse rates) of the French mortgage business to allow for the potential impact of the new law and the risk of a more adverse impact has been has been assessed in this year's ORSA as part of a specific Loi Lemoine scenario.
+A Loi Lemoine loading factor has been incorporated in the best estimate demographic assumptions (mortality and lapse rates) of the French mortgage business to allow for the potential impact of the new law and the risk of a more adverse impact was assessed in last year's ORSA as part of a specific Loi Lemoine scenario.

-C.6 OPERATIONAL RISK
+C.5 OPERATIONAL RISK

-Operational risk, which is a factor based calculation according to the standard formula amounted to € 25,701k at year end 2022.
+Operational risk, which is a factor based calculation according to the standard formula amounted to € 26,323k at year end 2023.